aekempster/Pyber/06-Python-APIs/3/Activities/05-Stu_Google_Complex/README.md

 # Google Complex (Airport)

-In this activity we are tasked with creating a Data Frame containing the rating of every airport in the top 100 metropolitan areas according to Google Users.
+In this activity you are tasked with creating a Data Frame containing the rating of every airport in the top 100 metropolitan areas according to Google Users.

 ## Instructions

-* Using [06-Stu_Google_Complex/Airport_Ratings.ipynb](Unsolved/Airport_Ratings.ipynb) as a starting point, utilize the Google Geocoding API, the Google Places API, and Python/Jupyter, create a script that lists the "Airport Rating" of the major "International Airport" in each the top 100 metropolitan areas found in [06-Stu_Google_Complex/Cities.csv](Resources/Cities.csv).
+* Using [06-Stu_Google_Complex/Airport_Ratings.ipynb](Unsolved/Airport_Ratings.ipynb) as a starting point, utilize the Google Geocoding API, the Google Places API, and Python/Jupyter to create a script that lists the "Airport Rating" of the major "International Airport" in each of the top 100 metropolitan areas found in [06-Stu_Google_Complex/Cities.csv](Resources/Cities.csv).

 * Your final `ipynb` file should contain each of the following headers: